Women in Higher Education Management

 To analyse the challenges for women in university management and to develop strategies that can empower them to apply for and succeed in senior management roles.
-Participating countries are: Australia, Austria, India, Ireland, New Zealand, Portugal, South Africa, Sweden, Turkey, United Arab Emirates and the United Kingdom.
+Participating countries are: Australia, Austria, the Czech Republic, Germany, India, Ireland, New Zealand, Portugal, South Africa, Sweden, Turkey, the United Arab Emirates, the United Kingdom, and the United States.

 The WHEM Network welcomes links to other related research groups and researchers.

 Each of the researchers in the WHEM Network has an established reputation in gender and higher education.
 All have published books and/or refereed articles in the field.
 The Network members have an impressive number of publications resulting from the WHEM projects to date: three books, 17 book chapters, 40 articles, 54 international conference presentations, and dozens of national conference presentations.

 The Network’s first research project was published by Palgrave Macmillan in April 2011 as Gender, Power and Management: a Cross Culture Analysis of Higher Education edited by Barbara Bagilhole and Kate White, and has now become a standard reference on gender and higher education.

 It is the first multi-country study to examine the dynamics of men and women working together in higher education senior management teams within a broader organizational context.
 It is based on interviews with women and men in university senior management in the participating countries.
 It explores pathways into senior management, perceptions of how women and men regard each other’s performance in top management jobs, and their influence on universities.
 It questions where women fit in university senior management, whether or not women can and do make a distinctive contribution to university decision-making, and the impact of organizational cultures on their effectiveness as managers and leaders.
 Finally, it explores why interventions need to be developed for women who wish to apply for higher education senior management positions.